geevi/starter-academic/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Sputtering Plasma"
+  title = ""
-  #content = "From MgB2 Project"
+  content = "Sputtering Plasma"
   align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).